nmbr73/Shaderfuse/Tools/Scripts/Comp/Shaderfuse/Repository Tools/README.md

 # Repository Tools

-The 'Repository Tools' should be linked into your DaFusion's scripts submenu and ar meant to be called by selecting them from that manu (so no drag'n'drop or whatsoever).
-Alternatively they can be called from the command line.
+The 'Repository Tools' should appear in your DaFusion's scripts submenu and ar meant to be called by selecting them from that menu.
+Alternatively most of the exact same functionality can be performed from the command line by calling the corresponding script in `Tools/Scripts/`.

 ## Overview